pedrojunqueira/da-100/README.md

-Workspaces are created in Power BI Service where you can upload and share report to visualisation consumers When you create you can chose from classic or modern ( recommended) As defauld once added user they are admin but can pick from roles
+Workspaces are created in Power BI Service where you can upload and share report to visualisation consumers When you create you can chose from classic or modern ( recommended) As default once added user they are admin but can pick from roles
 	- Admin (do everything)
 	- Member (All that admin does except add remove users, delete workspace and update metadata)
 	- Contributor (cannot publish apps or edit app unless given ability by members or admins).
-Can create and publish content, can shedule refreshes
+Can create and publish content, can schedule refreshes
 	- Viewer (Read only)

 There is a 1:1 relationship to Workspaces and App